cryptsetup API

 Note

-Note that in current version load works only for LUKS and VERITY device type.
+Note that load works only for device types with on-disk metadata.

 Examples